 The deadline for applications was 1 September 2019 - we are now in the review process.

-We are excited to invite you consider participating in Table Stakes Europe.
+Please do get in touch if you’re interested in participating in future rounds of Table Stakes Europe.
 This opportunity is limited to a select group of leaders in local and regional newspapers who commit themselves and their enterprises to address the most critical challenges faced by themselves and the industry today – and to use the proven model of Table Stakes plus performance-driven change to succeed at those challenges.

-The Programme will begin in October of 2019 and run for 10 to 12 months.
+The current Programme will begin in October of 2019 and run for 10 to 12 months.